Education

 In one sense, it doesn’t matter what you call it—as you can see, OCPA favors all of the above—but in truth a refundable tax credit is a hybrid of education tax credits and vouchers.
 “The primary legal distinction between tax credits and vouchers is that vouchers are government funds and tax credits are a taxpayer’s own money,” Adam B. Schaeffer of the Cato Institute once explained.
 “When a tax credit is made refundable, this distinction is eliminated.”
 That’s because parents receive a check (or a direct deposit) from the government when the tax-credit amount exceeds their tax bill.

 “While the tax credits themselves do not constitute public funds,” adds Heritage Foundation scholar Jason Bedrick, “the ‘refundable’ credits are a public subsidy.”
-Indeed, it appears these public subsidies may be deposited into Oklahoma parents’ bank accounts in up-front installment payments.
+Indeed, it appears these public subsidies may be given to parents in up-front installment payments.
 As Bloomberg journalist Steven Dennis has noted, “Prefunded refundable tax credit is a euphemism for voucher.”
 Many on the left4 and right5 have made similar observations.

 Thus I had to agree when one Capitol insider wryly told me, “Our voucher identifies as a tax credit.”
 Considering that it was educators’ woke insanity that did so much to help move the Overton Window on school choice, the quip is perfect.